andrey-leshenko/ISSDockingBotGame/README.md

 ## Credits

-- Thanks for SpaceX for making this cool simulation.
+- Thanks to SpaceX for making this cool simulation.
-- Thanks for Daniils Petrovs who wrote an [autopilot bot in clojure](https://github.com/DaniruKun/spacex-iss-docking-sim-autopilot), which inspired me to do this project.
+- Thanks to Daniils Petrovs who wrote an [autopilot bot in clojure](https://github.com/DaniruKun/spacex-iss-docking-sim-autopilot), which inspired me to do this project.